Report cards are one of the several ways of sharing student progress.

 - It is strongly encouraged that if your child is experiencing struggles in one or more areas of school to maintain close contact with teachers throughout the year, in order to maintain good communication and help in supporting your child to have a successful year.
 Parents are encouraged to contact their child’s teacher any time they have questions or concerns about his/her progress.

 - Assessment is based on the Alberta Education Program of Studies Curriculum, and can be composed of tests, quizzes, checklists, rubrics, journal entries, teacher anecdotal comments and student portfolios.
-Horace Allen School has revised the report card in order to better reflect curriculum standards and the outcomes for each term are attached to the report card.

 - Students with special needs, and students requiring modifications to their programs have an IPP (Individualized Program Plan) developed in conjunction with the classroom teacher, learning support teacher, parents and, when appropriate, students.